ubaldot/defrecs/README.md

 Why use a RTOS is well explained in the FreeRTOS homepage, whereas it has been recently released a new FreeRTOS guideline.

-Regardless of the used OS, it is good to know general concepts such as tasks, interrupts, interrupt-service-routines (ISR) and the problem that may arise when using a RTOS.
+However, regardless of the used OS, it is good to know general concepts such as tasks, interrupts, interrupt-service-routines (ISR) and the problem that may arise when using a RTOS.
 The way we are using the OS in DEFRECS should - hopefully - minimize all the occurrence of all the problems introduced by the usage of a RTOS.

-We consider only two types of tasks: periodic tasks and deferring tasks.
+We consider only two types of tasks: periodic and deferring.
 The first schedule components in a periodic fashion, whereas the second are woken up in response to an unpredictable event that has occurred.
 See interrupt Section below for more information.

-We further carefully uses mutex to avoid blocking condition and starvation.
+We further carefully uses mutex to avoid blocking conditions and starvation.

 ## Platform Layer